-6. On a written request made to the council's proper officer, the council may grant a member a dispensation to participate in a discussion and vote on a matter at a meeting even if he/she has an interest in as outlined in appendix B if the council believes that the number of members otherwise prohibited from taking part in the meeting would impede the transaction of the business; or it is in the interests of the inhabitants in the council's area to allow the member to take part; or it is otherwise appropriate to grant a dispensation.
+6. Any Councillor who wishes to apply for a dispensation must complete and submit a Dispensation Form to the Town Clerk, as soon as possible before the meeting, or failing that, at the start of the meeting for which the dispensation is required.
+On this request, the Clerk may grant a meeting even if he/she has an interest in a discussion and vote on a matter at a meeting even if he/she has an interest in as outlined in appendix B if the council believes that the number of members otherwise prohibited from taking part in the meeting would impede the transaction of the business; or it is in the interests of the inhabitants in the council's area to allow the member to take part; or it is otherwise appropriate to grant a dispensation.